Guitar Week Classes – July 23-29, 2023

 Explore the rhythms of Brazil in this hands-on class for beginners.
 Plan to learn the basic of guitar accompaniment for bossa nova and choro and deepen your rhythmic understanding.
 Music reading not necessary.

-BRAZILIAN GUITAR ACCOMPANIMENT STYLES (Cesar Garabini)
+BRAZILIAN GUITAR ACCOMPANIMENT (Cesar Garabini)

 Deepen your understanding of bossa nova, choro and samba.
 This class will dive into more complex accompaniment rhythms and begin to develop “baixarias” (bass lines mixed with comping).